cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Set a texture associated with current mesh parametrization.<br>If the texture provided exists it will be simply associated to the current mesh else a dummy texture will be created and saved in the same directory.</p>
+      Set a texture associated with current mesh parametrization.<br>If the texture provided exists, then it will be simply associated to the current mesh; else a dummy texture will be created and saved in the same directory of the mesh if exists, or in the default system picture directory.</p>

    **Parameters:**